LieberInstitute/spatialDLPFC/code/deploy_app_k09/www/documentation_spe.md

 * `Samples to plot`: which sample to plot on the tabs that do not have _grid_ on their name.
 * `Discrete variable to plot`: which discrete variable (typically with the cluster labels) to visualize.
 We include the clusters:
-  - the official manual annotation used extensively in our pilot study (DOI: [10.1038/s41593-020-00787-0](https://doi.org/10.1038/s41593-020-00787-0))
+  - `BayesSpace`: the main spatial domain resolution for this app.
+  - `ManualAnnotation`: your own manual annotation of the spots.
-  - from the graph based clustering results produced by `spaceranger` one Visium slide at a time.
-These clusters are saved as `GraphBased`.
+  - `SpaceRanger_*`: graph based and k-means clustering results produced by `spaceranger` one Visium slide at a time.
+They are not guaranteed to be the same across samples, like cluster 1 in sample 1 might mean something completely different to cluster 1 in sample 2.
-  - from your own manual annotation of the spots under `ManualAnnotation`.
-  - resulting the manual annotation by Kristen R Maynard and Keri Martinowich using known markers and histology features.
-This was an initial exploration and was not analyzed in more detail.
+  - `scran_*`: quality control checks.
+For example, `scran_low_lib_size` shows spots that failed the default library size due to having low values.
+  - `BayesSpace_harmony_*`: BayesSpace spatial domain results after performing batch correction by sample ID using [harmony](https://github.com/immunogenomics/harmony).
+  - `BayesSpace_pca_*`: BayesSpace spatial domain results after computing PCs across all samples, but without the `harmony` batch correction.
-  - resulting from using a shared nearest neighbors approach with 50 neighbors cut at 4 up to 28 clusters.
-These are `SNN_k50_k4` up to `SNN_k50_k28`.
+  - `graph_based_PCA_within`: shared nearest neighbors cluster results with 10 neighbors cut at 7 after computing PCs within each sample.
+It is similar to `SpaceRanger_10x_graphclust` but was computed with R/Bioconductor packages.
-  - described in Figure 7 from our paper (DOI: [10.1038/s41593-020-00787-0](https://doi.org/10.1038/s41593-020-00787-0)) such as `SpatialDE_PCA`, `SpatialDE_pool_PCA` and others.
+  - `PCA_SNN_k10_k7`: shared nearest neighbors cluster results with 10 neighbors cut at 7, using the PCs computed across all samples, but without the `harmony` batch correction.
+  - `Harmony_SNN_k10_k7`: shared nearest neighbors cluster results with 10 neighbors cut at 7, using `harmony` batch corrected data.
 * `Reduced dimensions`: which reduced dimension to visualize on the `clusters (interactive)` tab.
 Only the first two dimensions will be shown.
 * `Continuous variable to plot`: which gene or continuous variable (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
+Details:
+  - `sum_umi`: sum of UMI counts across a spot.
+  - `sum_gene`: number of genes with non-zero counts in a spot.
+  - `expr_chrM`: sum of chrM counts in a spot.
+  - `expr_chrM_ratio`: ratio of `expr_chrM / sum_umi`
+  - `VistoSeg_*`: the cell counts (`count`) and the proportion of the spot (`proportion`) covered by cells. `count_deprecated` is from an earlier version of VistoSeg that was counting each set of segmented pixels instead of checking for a minimum size and for the centroid to be included in the spot.
+  - Spot deconvolution results using snRNA-seq data as input at the `layer_*` or `broad_*` cell type level.
+We provide results for [`tangram`](https://doi.org/10.1038/s41592-021-01264-7), [`cell2location`](https://doi.org/10.1038/s41587-021-01139-4) and [`SPOTlight`](https://doi.org/10.1093/nar/gkab043).
-* `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).
+* `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`). _Due to memory limits at shinyapps.io we have disabled the raw `counts`_.
 * `Image name`: the name of the background image to use.
 You can edit this image on the `Edit image` tab.
 * `Spot transparency level`: the transparency of the spots in the visualizations.
 It can be useful if the spot colors are blocking the background image.
 * `Minimum count value`: Values from the selected `continuous variable to plot` at or below this threshold will not be displayed.